chipsalliance/VeeRwolf/README.md

     mkimage -A riscv -C none -T standalone -a 0x0 -e 0x0 -n '' -d $IMAGE.bin $IMAGE.ub

 Refer to the uimage manual for a description of each parameter.
-There arae also Makefile targets in `sw/Makefile` that can be used as reference.
+There are also Makefile targets in `$SWERVOLF_ROOT/sw/Makefile` that can be used as reference.

 ### Writing SPI Flash